nightroman/FarNet/PowerShellFar/README.md

     ps: Open-FarPanel $Psf.Settings

 ---
-Show list of names and command lines of running processes and then show the selected process member panel (WMI)
+Show list of names and command lines of running processes and then show the selected process member panel

-    ps: Get-WmiObject Win32_Process | Out-FarList -Text { $_.Name + ' ' + $_.CommandLine } | Open-FarPanel
+    ps: Get-CimInstance Win32_Process | Out-FarList -Text { $_.Name + ' ' + $_.CommandLine } | Open-FarPanel

+(type "far" in this list to see how filter works)

 ---
 Show available scripts and their help synopsis in description column

     ps: Get-Command -Type ExternalScript | Get-Help | Out-FarPanel -Columns Name, Synopsis

----
-**Macro examples**

-PowerShell commands can be invoked from macros using the `Plugin.Call` function.
-The first argument is the FarNet GUID, the second argument consists of 0-2 colons, a command prefix, a colon, and a command.
-See the FarNet manual for the roles of leading colons.

----
-`[F10]` in the *Panels* area: safe exit without killing running PowerShellFar background jobs.
-Standard PowerShell background jobs are not checked.
-If there are jobs then the job menu is shown.

-    if not Plugin.Call("10435532-9BB3-487B-A045-B0E6ECAAB6BC", "ps: $Far.Quit()") then Keys("F10") end

----
-This macro in the *Common* area calls the *Menu-Favorites-.ps1*.
-The leading colon tells to call it as async job, e.g. to make macros working in the menu.

-    Plugin.Call("10435532-9BB3-487B-A045-B0E6ECAAB6BC", ":ps: Menu-Favorites-.ps1")

----
-This macro invokes the *Clear-Session.ps1* script.
-The macro uses the prefix `vps:` in order to show command output in the viewer:

-    Plugin.Call("10435532-9BB3-487B-A045-B0E6ECAAB6BC", "vps: Clear-Session.ps1 -Verbose")

----
-Scripts opened in the editor can be invoked in the current session by `[F5]`.
-The key is hardcoded but yet another key still can be used for the same job with this macro:

-    Plugin.Call("10435532-9BB3-487B-A045-B0E6ECAAB6BC", "vps: $Psf.InvokeScriptFromEditor()")

 *********************************************************************